Authentic Cassette Tape Based "Itchycoo" Flanger and Echo System

 Indicators

-Schematic Walkthrough flanger01-01.sch
+Tape Flanger PDF Schematic flanger01-01.sch

 This sheet has standard regulators to provide regulated +/-5V reference rails and the motor speed control circuitry.
 Tape machine A in this prototype setup has a 12Vd.c. motor which has an internal electronic speed control, adjustable on a screwdriver control through a small hole in the rear.
 The motor has been set to its maximum speed on this control.
 The circuit here is provided with the 12V supply which would normally drive the motor with its internal regulation.
-This is reduced to a nominal *V which gives approximately the correct normal running speed.
+This is reduced to a nominal voltage which gives approximately the correct normal running speed.
 The speed regulator internal to the motor is thus running in drop-out, and speed regulation will not be particularly good.
 However this is not a major problem for a flanging effect where the speed is usually changing constantly.
 It should be considerably more controllable than the historic method of applying finger pressure to rotating tape spools.
-The external regulator is a traditional LM317, set to provide *V if the lower 1K resistor were to be grounded.
+The external regulator is a traditional LM317, set to provide a certain voltage if the lower 1K resistor were to be grounded.
 The op-amp arrangement lifts this node to a higher voltage which is seen directly impressed on the voltage output.
-The op-amp input side sums with appropriate scaling the manual control voltage from the front panel pot with the external control voltage.
+The op-amp input side sums the manual control voltage from the front panel pot with the external control voltage.
 An adjustment preset voltage is also summed in and sets the normal mid-point running speed.

-Schematic Walkthrough flanger01-02.sch
+Tape Flanger PDF Schematic flanger01-02.sch

 This sheet shows the main audio sections.
 The first four op-amps sum each dual audio input brought in on J5 and J11.
 This allows a source input and a feedback input to be summed easily.

 The summing amps provide buffering for the tape record inputs which are connected via J6 to phono sockets on the rear panel.
 The returns from the tape outputs enter on J7.
 They are sent to the CW ends of 22K linear pots on the front panels.
-In conjunction with amps U6A-D this forms a variable gain stage which can change the gain of the tape output signal by ±1.0.
+In conjunction with op-amp U6A-D this forms a variable gain stage which can change the gain of the tape output signal by ±1.0.
 The tape outputs are sent to two split jack sockets each via J10.
 The splits allow the signal to be used as output and to be fed back to one of the input sums for echo.
 Two summing amplifiers sum the outputs from each of the variable and fixed speed tape decks to create two independent flange outputs.
 These are presented on two front panel jacks via J9.

-Schematic Walkthrough flanger01-03.sch
+Tape Flanger PDF Schematic flanger01-03.sch

 Operation, Flanger Mode